Knight1/VanMooof-Module/ERRORS.md

 - **🏭 Special (60+):** Factory and diagnostic modes

 ## 🔋 Battery & Power Issues (Errors 1-21)
-All errors are Battery related
+All errors are Battery related.
+Level 2 Errors are permanent and need at least a Reset of the BMS.

 ### Critical Battery Errors

+Fuse tripped.
+Check Wiring.

 | Code   | What It Is    | What It Means                             |
 |--------|---------------|-------------------------------------------|